 Before You Start

-- You know the name or IP address of the server.
+- The name or IP address of the server.

 - The SSAS server has the appropriate ports opened and available for access.

-You can connect your Power BI Desktop to the SSAS server either from within a trusted network or from an external network.
-The connection process differs for the two environments, so make sure you follow the procedure that applies to your case.
+You can connect your Power BI Desktop to the SSAS server either from within a trusted network or an external network.
+But the connection procedure differs for the two environments, so follow the appropriate process.

 Option 1: Connect to SSAS Within Network